 Hand Forged Odin Bottle Opener

-Admittedly, during the Viking age, ale and mead would have been brewed in barrels and consumed from either horns or tankards... but I like to think that if the Norsemen were still raiding the coastlines of Europe and beyond, they would open their (probably looted) beers with one of these...
+During the Viking age, ale and mead would have been brewed in barrels and consumed from either horns or tankards... but we'd like to think that if the Norsemen were still raiding the coastlines of Europe and beyond, they would open their (probably looted) beers with one of these...